Fraunhofer-AISEC/cpg/tutorial.md

 ### Querying the translation result

 In the following, we will use the aforementioned objects to query the source code for interesting patterns.
 To do so, we will explore several built-in functions that can be used in exploring the graph.
-The first of these, is the `all` function, it returns a list of all nodes that are direct descendents of a particular node, basicically flattening the hierarchy.
+The first of these, is the `all` function, it returns a list of all nodes that are direct descendants of a particular node, basically flattening the hierarchy.

 ```kotlin
 [3] result.all()